joheli/arucutter/README.md

 Type `pip install https://github.com/joheli/arucutter.git` to install.
 Prepend `uv` to the previous command if you use [uv](https://docs.astral.sh/uv/).

+> [!IMPORTANT]
+> When creating a virtual environment with `uv`, make sure the selected python version is at least 3.13 - this may not be the default on your machine!
+If necessary, explicitly type `uv venv --python 3.13` (see [uv docs](https://docs.astral.sh/uv/concepts/python-versions/)).

 ## Usage

 Supply a configuration file as option `-c` to the commandline application `arucutter`.
 Check out the supplied configuration file ([arucutter.toml](arucutter.toml)) to get an overview of the contents.
 The presented toml file is prefilled and corresponds to the images supplied in folder [demo/input](demo/input).
 Please go ahead and alter it to your needs.